CQRS: Command Query Responsibility Segregation

 What is CAP theorem?
-That statement is quite old, as it was first presented as a conjecture in 2000 by Eric Brewer at a conference named ‘Principles of Distributed Computing’, where the presentati...
+The CAP theorem was formally introduced in 2000, when Eric Brewer presented it as a conjecture at a conference named ‘Principles of Distributed Computing’, where the presentat...

 The software community has been engaged in a longstanding debate over how to define “architecture.”
 Some believe it refers to the underlying structure of a system or how the most important componen...